Immunotherapy Treatment for a Bee Allergy

-Are you or someone that you know allergic to bee stings?
+Are you or someone that you know suffer from a Bee Allergy

 Let’s talk about VIT (otherwise known as venom immunotherapy).